pins tacked to a wooden calendar board

 What enquiries should we make about the surgery?

-It is paramount to understand whether or not the surgery itself is purely cosmetic or elective.
-If the surgery is being carried out on medical advice, then subject to the employee’s eligibility under their contract or any internal policy, sickness absence should be granted.
+If the surgery is medical advised, then subject to the contractual terms or any internal policy, sickness absence should be granted.
 The question as to whether not the surgery is medically required is a matter of fact and context and may require further investigation.
 Remember that you will need your employee’s consent to obtain any information from their doctor.

 Cosmetic surgery is not always carried out for aesthetic reasons and may be recommended under medical advice because of psychological or physical conditions, for example, a breast reduction due to back problems or a breast enhancement which relates to reconstructive surgery after cancer treatment.
 Further, surgery related to gender reassignment will entitle the employee to sick leave under specific provisions of the Equality Act 2010.
 Any failure to permit sick leave in that scenario would therefore potentially leave you open to the risk of a discrimination claim.

-Subject to that, if the surgery is purely cosmetic or elective, and unless an employee’s contract contains any right to the contrary, there would be no right for an employee to take sick leave to cover the time off.
+If the surgery is purely cosmetic or elective, and unless an employee’s contract contains any right to the contrary, there would be no right for an employee to take sick leave to cover the time off.

-Generally speaking, employees should have a free choice about when they can take holiday, however, one option in this scenario would be for an employee to use holiday to cover the time off for the surgery and for the recovery period.
+Employees should have a free choice about when they can take holiday, however, one option in this scenario would be for an employee to use holiday to cover the time off for the surgery and for the recovery period.
 Alternatively, you may be willing to permit a period of unpaid time off.

 Are employees entitled to be paid for time off for cosmetic or elective surgeries?

 Even if the surgery in question falls to be regarded as sick leave, that may not automatically bring a right to be paid.
-The position may also differ depending on whether you are looking at statutory sick pay (SSP) or contractual sick pay.

-There is something of a grey area in assessing whether or not an employee would be eligible for SSP as a result of cosmetic or elective surgery.
-While there is no statutory definition of “sickness” in relation to eligibility for SSP, one of the factors in determining eligibility is whether the employee is incapable of working.
+An employee may not be eligible for statutory sick pay (SSP) if undergoing cosmetic or elective surgery.
+While there is no statutory definition of “sickness” in relation to eligibility for SSP, one factor is whether the employee is incapable of working.
 Someone may have had an operation but, depending on the nature of that operation and their role, nevertheless be capable of working.
 On the other hand, an individual may be deemed incapable of working and therefore be entitled to SSP, if they are under medical care for a “disease or disablement” and a medical professional has advised them to refrain from work “for precautionary or convalescent reasons”.
 It is therefore feasible for an employee to be legitimately off sick for the purposes of SSP where cosmetic or elective surgery is undertaken.

 In practice, of course, if an employee takes annual leave either because their absence doesn’t fall to be dealt with as sick leave under your policy or simply because they have otherwise chosen to cover the absence in that way, then they would be better off financially than being paid SSP.

-As a contractual sick pay policy can be worded as an employer wishes, you could choose to word the policy so that an employee who takes time off for purely cosmetic or elective surgery will not be eligible for contractual (enhanced) sick pay over and above any SSP entitlement.
+As a contractual sick pay policy can be worded as you wish, you could choose to word the policy so that an employee who takes time off for purely cosmetic or elective surgery will not be eligible for contractual (enhanced) sick pay over and above any SSP entitlement.
 However, bear in mind that if your contractual sick pay scheme is based around eligibility for SSP, then the previous points mentioned above as regards deemed incapacity will need to be considered.
 Do note that if, having made enquiries about the surgery, you discover an underlying reason for it, not paying contractual sick pay could potentially be discriminatory so it is important here again to have the reasons for the surgery in mind.

 Should we document our approach?